practicalli/practicalli-clojurescript-landingpage/README.md

 - `resources/public/cljs-out/dev-main.js`

-Committing these files will update the test environment for this project, allowing deployed changes to be viewed before pushing to live.
+Committing these files in the `/docs` directory will update [the test environment for this project](https://practicalli.github.io/practicalli-landing-page/), allowing deployed changes to be viewed before pushing to live.

 ### Deploy to Live